Gloucestershire: History

 Upon the abolition of Avon in 1996, the region north of Bristol became a unitary authority area of South Gloucestershire and is now part of the ceremonial county of Gloucestershire.
 In March 2008, the ceremonial county of Gloucestershire adopted a flag through a contest judged by the High Sheriff of Gloucestershire, Jonathan Carr.

 In July 2007, Gloucestershire was subject to some of the worst flooding in recorded British history, with tens of thousands of residents affected.
 The RAF conducted the largest peacetime domestic operation in its history to rescue over 120 residents from flood-affected areas.
 The damage was estimated at over £2 billion.

 Geography and environment

 Gloucestershire has three main landscape areas: a large part of the Cotswolds, the Royal Forest of Dean, and the Severn Vale.
 The Cotswolds take up a large portion of the east and south of the county, the Forest of Dean taking up the west, with the Severn and its valley running between these features.
 The Daffodil Way in the Leadon Valley, on the border of Gloucestershire and Herefordshire surrounding the village of Dymock, is known for its many spring flowers, orchards, and woodland, which attracts many walkers.
-In the west, the Wye Valley borders Wales.